bbauska/UofM-Inter-with-jQuery-xx-na/readme.md

 clicks or doesn&#39;t click it, let&#39;s call the nickname function.
 Now this is something where again we need to use logic because just because something changed doesn&#39;t mean we just clicked on it.
-We may have unclicked it as well.
+We may have unclicked it as well.</p>

-The first thing we&#39;re going to check is that hey, is that checkbox checked?
+<p>The first thing we&#39;re going to check is that hey, is that checkbox
+checked?
 Oh yes, it is, so that means it was closed before and we want to change this little part down here from display hidden or display none to display inline.
 And then, the next thing we want to do and this is something new, you haven&#39;t seen before.
 Is, not only do we want to make it display, but we want to set an attribute on it.
 Because if someone says they have a nickname, we&#39;re going to force them to add that nickname in there.
-And so, I have set attribute, required true.
+And so, I have set attribute, required true.</p>

-This right here is the code that&#39;s going to be executed when I turn the checkbox on.
+<p>This right here is the code that&#39;s going to be executed when I turn the
+checkbox on.
 However, when I turn the checkbox off, oops, right down there.
 This right here is the code that&#39;s going to be executed next.
 We say, oh never mind, it&#39;s not required anymore, we&#39;re going to remove